Rachit74/hamdard-library/readme.md

 ### Running on local computer
-Before you run on your local computer create `uploads` folder in `/website/static/` Create `key.txt` file in `/website` folder and store your secret key there in "strings" also download flask, flask_sqlalchemy before running `main.py`
+Before you run on your local computer create `uploads` folder in `/website/static/` Create `key.txt` file in `/website` folder and store your secret key there in "strings" also download flask, flask_sqlalchemy, flask_login, flask_migrate before running `main.py`